openmls/openmls/book/src/user_manual/migration.md

 # Migrating the storage provider

-OpenMLS supports migrating between storage versions through a serialization bridge: a group, together with all the group-associated data it owns, is exported with the previous version of the library, serialized into `serde_json`, and then imported into the *current* version of the library, which writes it back out in the new storage format.
+OpenMLS supports migrating the storage provider between versions through a serialization bridge: a group, together with all the group-associated data it owns, is exported with the previous version of the library, serialized into `serde_json`, and then imported into the *current* version of the library, which writes it back out in the new storage format.